liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/11-workflow/01-supporting-workflow-status/02-setting-entry-status.markdown

 # Setting the Entry Workflow Status

-Set the status fields, introduce entries to the workflow framework, and add the `updateStatus` method to the `EntryLocalServiceImpl`.
+Now you'll set the status fields, introduce entries to the workflow framework, and add the `updateStatus` method to `EntryLocalServiceImpl`.
 It works the same as it did for guestbooks.

-Add the following line in the `addGuestbookEntry` method, immediately following the current setter methods (e.g., `entry.setMessage(message)`):
+Add the following lines in the `addEntry` method, immediately after the current setter methods (e.g., `entry.setMessage(message)`):

     entry.setStatus(WorkflowConstants.STATUS_DRAFT);
     entry.setStatusByUserId(userId);
     entry.setStatusByUserName(user.getFullName());
     entry.setStatusDate(serviceContext.getModifiedDate(null));

-Still in the `addGuestbookEntry` method, place the following code right before the `return` statement:
+Still in the `addEntry` method, place the following code right before the `return` statement:

     WorkflowHandlerRegistryUtil.startWorkflowInstance(entry.getCompanyId(),